esilva02/Vector_library_on_Arduino/Vector/README.md

 # The Vector Library

 This library is a basic reimplementation of the C++ vector library for Arduino.
 Even the names of the methods are the  same as in the C++ library.
-Additionally, some new methods that differ from the original library, as you can see on the example that comes in this repo, where the 'printVec()' method is an example.
+Additionally, some new methods that differ from the original library have been added, as you can see on the example that comes in this repo, where the 'printVec()' method is an example.